tanzeyl/Health-Management-System-in-Python/README.txt

 # Health-Management-System-in-Python
-This project helps you log and retrieve data about your client's food exercise.
+This project helps you log and retrieve data about your client's food and exercise.